Givental-type reconstruction at a non-semisimple point: Computing the -matrix

 Consider $r_{GW} \in \mathrm{Hom}(\sH, \sH)[z]$ for $\sH = \sH^{ext}_{\tilde E_7,G_{max}}$ given by:

-The following theorem gives a formula for the genus zero potential of the GW theory of $\PP^1_{4,4,2}$. \begin{theorem} For the upper--triangular group element $R_{GW} := \exp(r_{GW})$ and some lower--triangular group element $S$ the following holds:
+The following theorem gives a formula for the genus zero potential of the GW theory of $\PP^1_{4,4,2}$. \begin{theorem} For the upper-triangular group element $R_{GW} := \exp(r_{GW})$ and some lower-triangular group element $S$ the following holds:

-\end{theorem} Due to Proposition~\ref{prop: Fun to Fkdv} partition function $\cZ^{un}$ differs from the partition function $\mathcal{T}^{(m+1)}$ by a linear change of the variables and we get indeed the $R$--matrix reconstructing the Gromov--Witten theory of $\PP^1_{4,4,2}$ from the product of the GW--theories of a point.
+\end{theorem} Due to Proposition~\ref{prop: Fun to Fkdv} partition function $\cZ^{un}$ differs from the partition function $\mathcal{T}^{(m+1)}$ by a linear change of the variables and we get indeed the $R$-matrix reconstructing the GW theory of $\PP^1_{4,4,2}$ from the product of the GW theories of a point.

 \begin{proof} Let $\hat R := \hat R^\sigma$ and $\hat S := \hat S_0^c \cdot \hat S^\tau$ as in Theorem~\ref{theorem: cylg via Givental}.
 By composing Corollary~\ref{c:nonequivlimit} and Proposition~\ref{p:sympl} we get: